-A must see event for ship enthusiasts, the Armada is held every four years in Rouen.
-During this 6th edition, tourists will be able to admire and visit at least forty-five modern and ancient ships.
+A must see event for ship enthusiasts, the Armada is held every four to six years in Rouen.
+During this 7th edition, tourists will be able to admire and visit dozens of modern and ancient ships.
 Numerous concerts and activities are also on the agenda.

 [ Practical ]

 130 km from Paris on autoroutes A14, A13 then on N15